Adimali: Cheeyappara Waterfall

 The rapids of Cheeyappara descend from a height of about 1000 feet, churning with force onto 13 rock slabs in the vicinity of a bridge on National Highway 49.
 It is one of the few waterfalls one can view from the bottom, standing so close to the water.
 Next to the falls, there is a designated bathing area.

 Valara Waterfall

-Valara Waterfall is another 1 kilometer from Cheeyapara waterfall en route to Adimaly.
+Valara Waterfall is another 1 kilometer from Cheeyapara waterfall en route to Adimali.
 One of the tributaries of The Periyar River cascades steeply from the top of a hill to a depth of about 200 feet, into a gorge.